Schedule Your Diagnostic Consultation

 Carefully consider your specific goals around traffic generation, lead generation, client acquisition, and ROI.

-The buyer personas will then in turn drive keyword research – where you’ll want to balance between the number of monthly searches and the degree of difficulty to reach page one of organic search results.
+The buyer personas will then, in turn, drive keyword research – where you’ll want to balance between the number of monthly searches and the degree of difficulty to reach page one of organic search results.

-And the last step: develop and maintain an editorial calendar, so you’re not scrambling for blog topics and content at the last minute.
+And the last step: develop and maintain an editorial calendar so you’re not scrambling for blog topics and content at the last minute.

 Use Your Blog to Generate Leads